wing5wong/artisan-whs-static/source/_events/2020-06-28_student-achievement-conferences.md

 Bookings closed at 5.00pm on Tuesday 4 August, the evening before the interviews.

-Any queries please phone 349 0177.
+Any queries please phone the Student Centre on 349 0177.